Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 # Formatting
 For the most part our formating guide will be enforced by the Sass linting tool but here's a full writeup on how it all works.

+For automatic formatting of a file based on the rules indicated in `stylint.config.js`, you can run the stylefmt command.

+(From the ui directory)

+`$ node_modules/.bin/stylefmt -R client-react/src` -> Will format all css/sass files in the src directory.
+Alternatively, you can specific a specific file as the last paramter.

 ## Spacing
 * Where possible, limit CSS files width to 80 characters.
 There will be unavoidable exceptions to this rule, such as URLs, or gradient syntax.
 Don’t worry.
 * Use soft-tabs with a four space indent.